On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

-Left panel in Fig.~\ref{fig:measures} provides values of the $R_{\text{disp}}$ parameter evaluated at six selected timesteps corresponding to $M=1, 2, 4, 6, 8, 10$~\unit{g~kg^{-1}}.
-Although numerical broadening is inherent to all employed schemes, and grows in time for all considered variants, the scale of the effect is significantly reduced when using MPDATA.

-In particular, a tenfold decrease in numerical broadening as quantified using $R_{\text{disp}}$ is observed comparing upwind and ``best'' variant considered herein.
+Table~\ref{tab:rel_disp} depicts the gradual narrowing of the spectrum under undisturbed adiabatic growth.
+Left-hand panel in Fig.~\ref{fig:measures} provides values of the $R_{\text{d}}$ parameter evaluated at six selected times corresponding to $M=1, 2, 4, 6, 8, 10$~\unit{g~kg^{-1}}.
+Although numerical broadening is inherent to all employed schemes and grows in time for all considered variants, the scale of the effect is significantly reduced when using MPDATA.
+In particular, a tenfold decrease in numerical broadening as quantified using $R_{\text{d}}$ is observed comparing upwind and the ``best'' variant considered herein.

-While outside of the scope of the present study, it is worth noting that in simulations combining spectral growth with transport in physical space, the numerical broadening associated with the spatial advection also contributes to the numerical broadening effect \citep[see][and references therein]{Pardo_et_al_2020}.